RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

-From the OpenShift Web Console overview page, click on the route link to open the sample application UI:
+From the project status page, click on the route link to open the sample application UI:

 ![Route Link]({% image_path inventory-routelink.png %})